msi-ris/Tutorials/rnaseq_cmd.md

 The default locations of the output and working directories is in global scratch space.
 If you want to save any of the files from your analysis, be sure to copy them into your group's home directory.
-MSI removes data from global scratch that is more than 30 dats old.
+MSI removes data from global scratch that is more than 30 days old.
 If you leave data there, then it will not be available for long-term reference.

 </div>